 The Industry 4.0 trend

-Industry 4.0, or sometimes called Smart Industry, is the name for a trend of automation for industrial manufacturing.
+Industry 4.0, sometimes called Smart Industry, is the name for a trend of automation for industrial manufacturing.
 This trend continues in industry 3.0, whereby machines are automated, but mostly run-on human input.
 The machine is simply following a set of programmed parameters, created by a human.
 With industry 4.0, the machine can use its data to streamline the production processes without the need for human intervention.
-The machines can connect and communicate with each other via the Internet of Things to become more efficient.
-The automated pipe spool welding machines by Tecnar fits in well with this trend.
+Machines can connect and communicate with each other via the Internet of Things to become more efficient.
+The automated pipe spool welding machines by Tecnar fit in well with this trend.

 The reality of the show floor in automation and the idea of the Rotoweld